vmware-tanzu/secrets-manager/docs/_pages/0230-encrypt.md

 That should be enough cleanup for the next steps.

-## Introducing **VMware Secrets Manager Inspector**
+## Introducing **VSecM Inspector**

-We will use **VMware Secrets Manager Inspector** like a debugger, to diagnose the state of our system.
+We will use **VSecM Inspector** like a debugger, to diagnose the state of our system.

-By the time of this writing **VMware Secrets Manager Inspector** is not an official **VMware Secrets Manager** component, so we’ll piggyback on a `Deployment` manifest that was used in a former workshop.
+By the time of this writing **VSecM Inspector** is not an official **VMware Secrets Manager** component, so we’ll piggyback on a `Deployment` manifest that was used in a former workshop.
 When we have an `vsecm-inspector` pod that we can officially use for diagnostic purposes, this paragraph will be edited to reflect that too.

 Yet, for now, let’s deploy the workshop version of it.